He'll be welcomed – Suarez hints Griezmann will join Barcelona

 "He will be welcomed."

-Barcelona have enjoyed a fine 2017-18 campaign, winning LaLiga and the Copa del Rey.
+Barcelona has enjoyed a fine 2017-2018 campaign, winning LaLiga and the Copa del Rey.